microsoft/atlas-design/css-technical-plan.md

   - first move media query mixins
   - wait until we need a mixin before moving something else
   - catalog shared and shareable mixins from docs-ui
-- implement Core folder (each sub item is a dev task)
+- implement Core folder (each sub item is a dev task) 🌟🌟🌟Here is where you left off.🌟⭐⭐
   - 👨‍💻 resets (normalize and minireset + custom?)
   - 👨‍💻 create css custom properties for theme colors
   - 👨‍💻 implement font stack